tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ~~~~
 {: #figure-extension-results title="TLS Extension Structure for Attestation Results."}

-In the Passport model, Attestation Results are sent in an `Attestation` handshake
+In the Passport Model, Attestation Results are sent in an `Attestation` handshake
 message (see {{attestation-message-section}}) containing a CMW structure.
 The CMW
 structure is defined in {{-cmw}}.